Training to Increase Safety and Maintain Compliance Throughout K-12 Environments

 The goal of this course is to provide required awareness training in the occupational hazards common to most laboratory operations, safe work practices to help reduce or eliminate exposure to these hazards, special equipment and precautions to ensure personal safety, and the correct response to emergency situations in laboratories.

-After listing U.S. statistics on ladder injuries and deaths, this course explains how to choose the right ladder.
-Course topics include ladder type descriptions, ladder height (in feet) and maximum weight load, a ladder-inspection checklist, safety tips and details on how to set ladders properly.
-Additionally, U.S. resources are discussed.
+This course explains how to choose the right ladder.
+Types of ladders are described and the topics of ladder height and maximum weight load are addressed.
+The course then provides a ladder-inspection checklist, and details how to set ladders properly.
+Safety tips and U.S. resources are also discussed.

 This course provides safety guidelines for staff who will be operating lawnmowers and contains tips for riding or push mowers.
 The course also includes a section on heat exhaustion and heat stroke as a hazard of outdoor work in the summer months.